addisonfranz/pdsnd_github/README.md

 Udacity Bikeshare Project

 ### Description
 This project explores bikeshare data for three US cities, Washington, New York City, and Chicago.
-It allows users to view bikeshare data.
+It allows users to filter by month and day to view a variety of data about bikeshare usage in each city.

 ### Files used
 The project pulls from three CSV files that have historical bikeshare data for each of the three cities.